julzaza/wildwitchherbs/_posts/2025-07-13-folk-fertility-rituals.md

   **Offer at dusk** with intention: “May your blood flow in me again.”

 Milk carried particular weight in these offerings.
-Treated less as food and more as a living threshold substance that connected the household to spirits, ancestors, and land, as explored in the folklore of **[Milk as a Sacred Offering](/milk-magic-in-folklore/)**.
+Treated less as food and more as a living threshold substance that connected the household to spirits, ancestors, and land, its role explored in the folklore of **[Milk as a Sacred Offering](/milk-magic-in-folklore/)**.

 ---